 We have two different window types.
 One is the already mentioned document window.
 When we load a document, its main editing interface is always displayed in this central area.
 The editing interface itself is a node-based one, we call it “Flow Editor” in Aximmetry.

-If I click on the currently active icon designated by a blue color, it closes the whole side band.
-Thus by clicking on the icon repatedly we can close and open the side band.
-There are other ways to close a side band.
+If I click on the currently active icon designated by a blue color, it closes the whole sideband.
+Thus by clicking on the icon repeatedly we can close and open the sideband.
+There are other ways to close a sideband.
 We can click the double arrow icon at the header of any panel.
 The third way is double-clicking the header of any panel.